 Just because your face isn’t in the water doesn’t mean that you can’t practice breath control technique.
 You can and should replicate a swimming breathing pattern while you’re working out on land.

 While immersed in water, swimmers tend to adapt to keeping their lungs partially filled with excess air at all times to assist with buoyancy.
-It’s like saying that you never let your car’s gas gauge go below a quarter of a tank.
-What this means is that you’re adapting to rationing your intake of oxygen needed for your muscles and also the elimination of CO2, which is important in avoiding lactic acid build-up, or shifting into anaerobic metabolism.
+It’s like saying that you never let your car’s gas gauge go below a quarter-tank.
+What this means is that you’re adapting to rationing your intake of oxygen needed for your muscles and also the elimination of CO2, which is important in avoiding “lactic acid build-up,” or shifting into anaerobic metabolism.

-While racewalking, cycling, or doing any other activity, you can maintain the cardiorespiratory fitness needed for swimming by consciously breathing more shallowly.
+While race walking, cycling, or any other activity, you can maintain the cardiorespiratory fitness needed for swimming by consciously breathing more shallowly.
 Resist increasing your breathing cadence to avoid hyperventilating.
 The point is to economize your respiration to maintain this training adaptation.

-If you were in the process of increasing your volume in the pool, do the same with racewalking and cycling.
-Follow the same schedule that you’d planned and increase workout time incrementally.
+If you were in the process of increasing your volume in the pool, do the same with race walking and/or cycling.
+Follow the same schedule that you’d had planned and increase workout time incrementally.
 When you can get back in the water, try to get back to your prior level of fitness as soon as possible, through increased frequency of weekly workouts and perhaps increased volume.

 Warm up as if you were warming up in the pool—at a moderate intensity.
 Instead of doing one long walk, try doing 12 sets of repetitions that last four minutes with a one minute recovery (slow walking) in between.
 Incorporate arm movements, rolling your shoulders forward with each extension.
 Practice swimming breathing rhythms while race walking.